 Since lower eyelid surgeries are almost always cosmetic, it is highly rare for those costs to be covered by insurance.
 If insurance is not available for a patient’s eyelid surgery, they may be able to receive patient financing from the surgeon’s office to cover the cost of the procedure in smaller increments over time rather than one lump sum.

 Whether you are looking to improve your appearance, address facial aging, or address obstructions to your field of vision, blepharoplasty eyelid surgery may be a good option for you.
 The removal of excess skin and adjustments on the tissues around the eyelids can have a noticeable impact on one’s youthful appearance, self-confidence, or ability to see clearly.
 To find out if you are a good candidate for eyelid surgery, it is important to have an in-person consultation and physical examination to determine if a blepharoplasty is the best procedure for your condition.
-Our Aesthetics team at Heart of Texas Eye Institute is ready to assist with providing advice, diagnosis, or treatment through a blepharoplasty eyelid surgery.
+Our Aesthetics team at Heart of Texas Eye Care is ready to assist with providing advice, diagnosis, or treatment through a blepharoplasty eyelid surgery.
 We can also recommend alternative treatment options, and in some cases surgery may not be needed at all.
 Please set up a free consultation with us today to see how we can help improve your appearance or visual field through blepharoplasty.